Moist Vanilla Cake Slathered with Italian Meringue Buttercream.

 - Beating on low speed, add the dry ingredients, alternating with the liquid, in 4 additions, beginning and ending with the flour.
 Beat on low to medium speed, just long enough to incorporate each new addition.
 Scrape down the sides of the bowl as necessary.

-- Pour the batter into your prepared pans and bake for 30-40 min.
-The cake will be golden brown and will not jiggle in the center when you shake the pan slightly.
-To check for doneness, scoop a tiny amount from the center.
+- Pour the batter into your prepared pans.
+If baking 3 layers, bake for 30-40 min.
+If baking four layers, bake for 25-30 minutes.
+The cake will be golden brown, be pulling away from the sides of the pan, and will not jiggle in the center when you shake the pan slightly.
+To check for doneness, stick a toothpick into the center of one of the layers.
+Remove the toothpick and look for signs of raw batter.
+If only cake crumbs stick to the toothpick, the cake is done.
+You can also scoop a tiny amount of cake from the center of one of the layers to check for doneness.
 (You’ll be covering the cake with frosting anyway.)
-This is a moist cake and the toothpick test isn’t a good indicator of doneness.

 - Let the cakes cool on wire racks for 5 minutes in the pan, then gently turn them out of the pans onto the wire racks to cool completely.
 If you don't plan on frosting the layers immediately, wrap each tightly with plastic wrap.
 The layers can be stored at room temperature for 1 day, or frozen for up to 2 months.